 For so long, I thought something was wrong with me because I didn’t enjoy this lifestyle.
 And then I stopped drinking socially.
 Suddenly, I accepted the fact that it just isn’t me to be at bars late at night or parties getting drunk.
 No, I am much happier drinking tea, reading a book, going to a coffee shop, and being alone and in bed by 9.

-Eventually, this led me to find other people who enjoyed the same things.
-I was finally putting myself in situations I felt comfortable in sans alcohol and being comfortable in my own skin is how I know I’m where I belong.
+Eventually, this led me to find other people who enjoyed the same things, while finally putting myself in comfortable situations.
+Being comfortable in my own skin, without alcohol, is how I know I’m where I belong.

 2. Resolved Childhood Issues